jonathanmalkin/LiftStrong/memory-bank/activeContext.md

 ## Current Work Focus

-The LiftStrong project is currently in the initial planning and setup phase.
-We are establishing the foundation for the Android workout tracking application by:
+The LiftStrong project has progressed from the initial planning phase to active implementation.
+We are now focused on:

-1. Creating the memory bank documentation to capture the project requirements, architecture, and technical decisions.
-2. Planning the system architecture and component relationships.
+1. Implementing the core functionality of the Android workout tracking application.
-3. Defining the database schema and data models.
+2. Building out the database layer with Room entities, DAOs, and repositories.
-4. Preparing for the initial project setup in Android Studio.
+3. Developing the UI components for the main features (workouts, routines, progress, profile).
+4. Setting up navigation and the overall application structure.

 ## Recent Changes

 Recent changes to the project include:

-1. **Added App Launcher Icons**:
-   - Created adaptive launcher icons for Android 8.0+ using vector drawables
-   - Added ic_launcher.png and ic_launcher_round.png placeholder files for all density buckets (mdpi, hdpi, xhdpi, xxhdpi, xxxhdpi)
-   - Implemented a blue dumbbell icon on white background to represent the fitness focus of the app

-2. **VS Code Setup for Android Development**:
-   - Configured environment variables in ~/.zshrc for Android SDK and JDK
-   - Installed essential VS Code extensions for Android and Kotlin development
-   - Created VS Code configuration files (.vscode directory) with:
+1. **Project Structure Implementation**:
+   - Set up the MVVM architecture with appropriate packages
+   - Created the main activity with navigation components
+   - Implemented fragments for the main screens (workout, routines, progress, profile)
+   - Added ViewModels for each major feature

+2. **Database Layer Implementation**:
+   - Created Room database class (LiftStrongDatabase)
+   - Implemented entity classes for all data models:
+     - User
+     - Exercise
+     - Workout
+     - WorkoutExercise
+     - WorkoutSet
+     - WorkoutTemplate
+     - TemplateExercise
+     - TemplateSet
-     - settings.json: Optimized settings for Android/Kotlin development
+   - Developed DAOs for database access:
+     - UserDao
+     - ExerciseDao
+     - WorkoutDao
+     - WorkoutTemplateDao

+3. **Repository Layer Implementation**:
+   - Created repository interfaces and implementations:
+     - UserRepository
+     - ExerciseRepository
+     - WorkoutRepository
+     - WorkoutTemplateRepository
+   - Set up dependency injection with Hilt for repositories

+4. **UI Development**:
-     - launch.json: Debug configurations for emulators and physical devices
+   - Implemented layout files for main screens and list items
-     - tasks.json: Build, install, and run tasks
-   - Optimized Gradle performance with global gradle.properties
-   - Documented the setup in .vscode/README.md

-The memory bank is being maintained with the core documentation files:
+   - Created navigation graph (nav_graph.xml)
+   - Added bottom navigation menu
+   - Implemented basic UI for workout tracking, routines, progress, and profile screens

+5. **Resource Files**:
-- projectbrief.md: Comprehensive breakdown of the app design and features
+   - Added app launcher icons and navigation icons
-- productContext.md: Why the project exists and problems it solves
-- systemPatterns.md: System architecture and design patterns
-- techContext.md: Technologies, development setup, and dependencies
+   - Created color and theme resources
-- activeContext.md (this file): Current work focus and next steps
-- progress.md: Tracking project progress
+   - Added string resources

 ## Next Steps

 The immediate next steps for the LiftStrong project are:

-1. **Project Setup**:
-   - Create a new Android project in Android Studio
-   - Configure Gradle with necessary dependencies
-   - Set up the project structure following the defined architecture

-2. **Database Implementation**:
-   - Define Room entities based on the database schema
-   - Create DAOs (Data Access Objects) for database operations
+1. **Complete Workout Tracking Functionality**:
-   - Implement the database class and migrations
+   - Implement the active workout logging interface

-3. **Repository Layer**:
-   - Implement repositories for each module (Exercise, Workout, User)
-   - Create data sources for local storage

-4. **UI Scaffolding**:
-   - Set up the main activity with navigation
-   - Create fragment stubs for main screens
+   - Add functionality to create and log workout sets
-   - Implement basic navigation between screens
+   - Implement the rest timer feature

-5. **Core Feature Implementation**:
+   - Connect workout UI to the repository layer

+2. **Routine Management**:
-   - Start with the exercise database functionality
+   - Complete the routine creation and editing functionality
-   - Implement workout logging basics
+   - Implement starting a workout from a routine template
+   - Add routine filtering and organization

+3. **Progress Tracking**:
+   - Implement progress graphs using MPAndroidChart
+   - Add personal record tracking and visualization
-   - Create simple progress tracking
+   - Create exercise history views

+4. **User Profile and Settings**:
+   - Complete user profile management
+   - Implement settings for units, rest timer defaults, etc.
+   - Add data backup and restore functionality

+5. **Testing and Refinement**:
+   - Write unit tests for repositories and ViewModels
+   - Perform UI testing for critical user flows
+   - Optimize database queries for performance

 ## Active Decisions and Considerations

-1. **Database Schema Refinement**:
-   - Considering the best way to structure workout templates vs. actual workouts
+1. **Workout Logging UX**:
-   - Evaluating the most efficient way to store and retrieve exercise history
+   - Evaluating the most efficient way to log sets during an active workout
-   - Determining the appropriate level of detail for exercise instructions

-2. **UI/UX Decisions**:
-   - Evaluating different approaches for the workout logging screen to maximize efficiency
+   - Considering different approaches for the rest timer UI and notifications
+   - Determining the best way to display previous workout data during logging

+2. **Data Visualization Strategy**:
-   - Considering the best way to display progress graphs for different metrics
+   - Deciding on the most meaningful metrics to display in progress graphs
-   - Determining the most intuitive navigation pattern for the app

-3. **Performance Considerations**:
+   - Evaluating different chart types for various progress metrics
-   - Planning for efficient database queries, especially for progress tracking
+   - Considering time-based filtering options for progress data

+3. **Performance Optimization**:
-   - Considering strategies for handling large workout history datasets
+   - Implementing efficient database queries for workout history
-   - Evaluating the use of pagination for loading workout history
+   - Using pagination for loading large datasets
+   - Optimizing UI rendering for smooth scrolling in lists

 4. **Feature Prioritization**:
-   - Core workout tracking functionality is the highest priority
+   - Focusing on completing the core workout tracking functionality first
-   - Progress visualization is second priority
-   - Additional features like workout templates and exercise alternatives will come later
+   - Prioritizing a smooth, efficient workout logging experience
+   - Planning for incremental addition of more advanced features

 This active context will be updated regularly as the project progresses, with new focus areas, recent changes, and next steps being documented to maintain a clear picture of the current state of development.